MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-CustomNudge.md

 ```

 ### -Title
-The Title parameter specifies the bold title of the nudge that's displayed in the Briefing email.
+The Title parameter specifies the bold title of the Custom Nudge that's displayed in the Briefing email.
 The maximum length is 128 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String